jdutton/java-openstack-sdk-cli-example/README.md

 [java-openstack-sdk](https://github.com/https://github.com/woorea/openstack-java-sdk) Java binding
 for the OpenStack APIs.

+All it does is probe an OpenStack using admin user credentials and a pointer to the Keystone API, then print out a bunch of OpenStack objects and fields.
+Note that the default keystone port 5000 doesn't allow many admin functions, so you will want to point to port 35357 (the Keystone Admin API port).

 I recommend running the app against a local [DevStack](http://devstack.org) instance of OpenStack where you can play and do no harm (though the app currently only reads from the API).